 Employers also may not base employment decisions on certain protected conduct, such as carrying out important societal duties, or conduct protected by well-established public policies.

 In Colorado, the lawful off-duty conduct statute prohibits employers from terminating an employee for engaging in lawful conduct off the employer’s premises during non-working hours, unless the conduct is reasonably related to employment or creates an appearance of a conflict of interest.
 This law could be used to protect an employee for social media activity, and is another reason that employers should seek the advice of legal counsel before terminating an employee because of lawful online activities.
-The lawful off-duty conduct statute is discussed in more detail in Chapter 13, Employment discrimination.
+The lawful off-duty conduct statute is discussed in more detail in Topic, Discrimination.

 In reviewing social media, it is improper for employers to seek to learn information about protected characteristics of potential or existing employees.
 Employers also should carry out policies and practices for review of social media in a consistent manner to avoid discrimination allegations.